HJfod/BetterGD/docs/BUILDING.md

 # Building Instructions

+If you get errors while building, it's either because:

+ 1) You forgot to do the `iowin32.h` thing

+ 2) The repo is literally not in a buildable state lol

 ## For fresh dummies

  * Install [Git](https://git-scm.com/downloads), [Visual Studio](https://visualstudio.microsoft.com/downloads/) (just the Build Tools are enough) and [VS Code](https://code.visualstudio.com/).